What’s the role of research in a post-truth world?

 SESSION HOSTS

-SESSION DETAILS
+SESSION RECORDING

-This session explores the challenge faced by the research community to respond to and maintain impact in a ‘post- truth’ society.
-The need for relatable and translational research is greater than ever since the term ‘post-truth’ became word of the year in 2016, along with a decline in public trust of institutions and anti-science movements fuelled by climate skeptics and responses to the COVID-19 pandemic.
+This session explored the challenge faced by the research community to respond to and maintain impact in a ‘post- truth’ society.
+The need for relatable and translational research is greater than ever since the term ‘post-truth’ became word of the year in 2016, along with a decline in public trust of institutions and anti-science movements fuelled by climate sceptics and responses to the COVID-19 pandemic.
 What do we need to do differently as researchers seeking to influence policy and politics in the post-truth society we find ourselves in?

-SESSION DESCRIPTION
+SESSION SUMMARY

 Teo Yik-Ying